alejandroaperez1994g/movie-db-cli/README.md

 ## ORGANIZATION

 First setps:
--Define the libraries to use and install them
+-Define the libraries to use and install them<br>
--Define the folder tree
+-Define the folder tree <br>
--Develop the index entry
+-Develop the index entry<br>
--Develop request for persons from API
+-Develop request for persons from API<br>
--Develop request for movies from API
+-Develop request for movies from API<br>
--Develop request for persons from Local
+-Develop request for persons from Local<br>
--Develop request for persons from Local
+-Develop request for persons from Local<br>

 ## COLABORATORS
 <a href="https://github.com/alejandroaperez1994g">Alejandro Ávila</a><br>